uvatoc/uvatoc.github.io/src/content/syllabus.md

-  questions about the course, computer science, or anything else you think we can help with (but please read the section below on communications to determine if it would be better to post a message in slack before emailing us).
+  questions about the course, computer science, or anything else you think we can help with (but please read the section below on communications to determine if it would be better to post a message in discord before emailing us).

 **Teaching Assistants:** Will be updated soon (see course website).